33tm/Tic-Tac-Toe-Zermelos-Theorem/README.md

 ··X
 ```

-The "meat" of everything is in `/src/app/[[...positions]]/page.tsx`; board positions are slugs in the order of moves made, statically generated.
+The "meat" of everything is in `/src/app/[[...positions]]/page.tsx`; board positions are slugs in the order of moves made.
 Enjoy!!